ficsit-felix/satisfactory-save-format/README.md

 # satisfactory-save-format

+---
+**IMPORTANT**
+This repository is currently not maintained.
+It was mainly created to reverse engineer the save files and is not very performant.
+You can find a maintained version written in TypeScript at [satisfactory-json](https://github.com/ficsit-felix/satisfactory-json).

+---

 Repository containing the scripts I used to dissect the save files of Satisfactory.

 Contains two scripts to convert to a readable json format and back to a sav file.